-The field for the fly-off is not huge (see the site map posted on the www.rocketcontest.org website), so be judicious in your choice of recovery system size; if you deploy a large parachute and there is much wind on fly-off day, you could be watching your rocket's egg section land in the top of a tree and be forced to use your backup rocket for a second flight attempt.
-We will have some 35 foot poles to help pluck rockets out of the lower portions of trees, if you are unlucky on landing.
+The field for the fly-off is not huge (see the site map posted on the www.rocketcontest.org website), but with winds of 20 miles per hour or less (the NAR Safety Code limit) a rocket that stays up no more than 45 seconds will remain on the field.
+We will have some 35 foot poles to help pluck rockets out of the lower portions of trees, if you are unlucky on recovery.